National Register of Historic Places listings in Wilbarger County, Texas

 This is a list of the National Register of Historic Places listings in Wilbarger County, Texas.

 This is intended to be a complete list of properties listed on the National Register of Historic Places in Wilbarger County, Texas.
-There is one property listed on the National Register in the county.
-This property is also a Recorded Texas Historic Landmark.
+There are two properties listed on the National Register in the county.
+One property is also a Recorded Texas Historic Landmark.

 Current listings

 The locations of National Register properties may be seen in a mapping service provided.